digitalocean/droplet-1-clicks/hashicorp-vault-22-04/READme.md

 # HashiCorp Vault usage

-## After HashiCort Vault is intalled
+## After HashiCort Vault is installed

 Root token and 5 keys are generated and saved in file /.digitalocean_vault_tokens.txt.
 UI is accessible in a browser by URL `https://IP:8200`.